A how-to for orgasmic self-actualization.

 Sex therapists use sensate focus to enhance clients’ orgasmic potential.
 It was invented in the 1960’s by Masters & Johnson and is hugely successful in addressing issues with climax.

-I include an audio-guided sensate focus session in my free course, Unlocking Orgasm.
-There’s also a written version in my activity book, Talking About Orgasm.
+I include a written guide to sensate focus in my activity book, Talking About Orgasm:

-The pre-recorded course and book are a great way to start the journey to more powerful orgasms.
-Check them out and let me know what you think!
+This free activity book is a great way to start the journey to more powerful orgasms.
+Check it out and let me know what you think!

 After reflecting on this experience with orgasm, I’m now working on a new course called Single & Satisfied.

-Single & Satisified is an orgasmic self-actualization journey based on science, sex-positivity, and orgasm coach expertise.
+Single & Satisfied is an orgasmic self-actualization journey based on science, sex-positivity, and orgasm coach expertise.
 It includes 8 pre-recorded modules that you can spread over as many weeks as you’d like.

 Single & Satisfied includes modules on: